unsaved/sn-developer/README.md

 ```
     npm i @admc.com/sn-developer
 ```
+Local installations automatically make the snLint executable available (for 'npm exec' and 'npm run' commands).

 ##  REST Service
 snUpload requires installation of a Scripted REST API to serve the upload requests.